Rosebud

 Population growth drivers in Rosebud are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Rosebud's population is estimated at around 15,298.
-This reflects an increase of 917 people since the 2021 Census, which reported a population of 14,381.
-The change was inferred from AreaSearch's estimate of resident population at 14,593 following examination of ABS' latest ERP data release in June 2024 and an additional 131 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,026 persons per square kilometer.
-Rosebud's growth rate of 6.4% since the 2021 census exceeded both the SA3 area (3.7%) and the SA4 region.
-Population growth was primarily driven by overseas migration contributing approximately 68.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the suburb of Rosebud's population is estimated at around 15,312.
+This reflects an increase of 931 people since the 2021 Census which reported a population of 14,381.
+The change was inferred from the resident population of 14,593 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 139 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,027 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Rosebud's growth of 6.5% since the 2021 census exceeded both the SA3 area (3.7%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration contributing approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Rosebud (SA2) is expected to increase by 1,837 persons to 2041, reflecting a gain of approximately 7.3% in total over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 1,839 persons to 2041, reflecting a gain of 7.3% in total over the 17 years.

 Frequently Asked Questions - Population